mozilla/glean/docs/user/user/metrics/testing-metrics.md

 ```

 In order to prevent issues with async calls when unit testing the Glean SDK,
-it is important to put the Glean SDK into testing mode by applying the JUnit `GleanTestRule` to your test class.
+it is important to put the Glean Kotlin SDK into testing mode by applying the JUnit `GleanTestRule` to your test class.
-When the Glean SDK is in testing mode, it enables uploading and clears the recorded metrics at the beginning of each test run.
+When the Glean Kotlin SDK is in testing mode, it enables uploading and clears the recorded metrics at the beginning of each test run.
 The rule can be used as shown below:

 ```kotlin